 How traveling changed my perspective on immigration

 I’m sure many of the people working in resorts in Mexico have similar stories.
 Stories you will never hear unless you stop for a moment and speak to them.
 If people take time to engage in deeper conversation with the staff at these all-inclusive resorts, they might leave Cancun with more than just a hangover.
-Traveling has changed my perspective and political views in a lot of ways.
+Traveling changes your perspective on things.
+It has changed my perspective and my political views in a lot of ways.
 For many years, I never had a strong opinion on the subject of immigration… simply because it didn’t affect me as a white, American-born citizen.
 But traveling has given me a new point of view on immigration.

 I’ve seen the standard of living in other countries, I’ve witnessed the poverty and the lack of clean water and quality education.
 I understand why people see the US as an avenue to a better life.
 Even our poorest citizens in the United States are rich by most worldly standards.
 Based solely on my nationality and ethnicity, I know I’ve lived a more privileged life than most.
 I believe with that privilege comes moral obligation.
 That’s why I decided to write this post.